andy-lyttle/handbell-notation/README.md

 They will be included if you select a range, but not if you select only individual note heads.
 Rests and other elements, even if selected, will be ignored.

-If any of the selected notes use some note head other that standard or diamond, you'll get an error; fix these manually, or exclude them from your selection.
+If any of the selected notes use some note head other than standard or diamond, you'll get an error; fix these manually, or exclude them from your selection.

+If nothing is selected, all existing handchime notes in the score will have their color updated to match your preference, without changing any note heads.
+When doing this, stems and beams will also be updated, but only if all notes that share the stem or beam are handchimes.

 ## Version compatibility